-One of Hanshi Arneil's goals in the IFK is consistency – every Kyokushin karateka in any country at any dojo should perform the techniques and katas the same.
-Toward that end, he has developed a systematic grading syllabus for the IFK and has published a book on Kyokushin kata.
+One of Hanshi Arneil's goals in the IFK was consistency – every Kyokushin karateka in any country at any dojo should perform the techniques and katas the same.
+Toward that end, he developed a systematic grading syllabus for the IFK and published a book on Kyokushin kata.
 Mas Oyama had told him that the only way you can unify an organization is by doing the same thing, and the only way you can do the same thing is by kata.

 In 1998, the USA-IFKK hosted Hanshi Arneil at the 8th Annual American International Karate Championships in Rochester, New York.
 In 2004, Hanshi traveled to the United States to lead the USA-IFKK Summer Training Camp.
 He returned again in 2006, 2007, 2009 and 2011 to lead the USA-IFKK's Summer Training Camp.

 Hanshi Arneil spent a lifetime studying and training in the martial arts including an incredible 60 years of studying, training, and teaching Kyokushin.
 Longer than any other Kyokushin karateka who has ever lived!